 Of such interactions are real and solid bridges built.
 It is our direct human contact and commitment to change that will transform the world, and from the bottom up, not the other way around.
 We each can personally construct the bridges that build a better society, one bit of love, compassion, and understanding at a time.

-We must all be committed to this, because we live in a world that’s in flux.
-This crisis, or any of the others brewing around the world, are going away until we all take responsibility for solutions, and get in the game.
+We must all be committed to this, because we live in a world that’s in extreme flux.
+This crisis, and all the others like it brewing around the world, are not going away until we all take responsibility for solutions, and personally get in the game.